TheoPcrd/RREX2008/README.md

 # Publication

-Picard et al. Seasonal tracer subduction in the Subpolar North Atlantic driven by submesoscale fronts (in preparation).
+Picard et al. (in preparation) : Seasonal tracer subduction in the Subpolar North Atlantic driven by submesoscale fronts

 # DOI